Oclemy/apps-pp/learnrust.md

 **Privacy Policy**

-Clement Ochieng built the Learn Rust Offline app as a Free app.
+Clement Ochieng built the Learn Rust Offline app as a Freemium app.
 This SERVICE is provided by Clement Ochieng and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.